How to validate bearer JWT access tokens

 import com.nimbusds.jwt.proc.*;

-// The access token to validate, typically submitted with a HTTP header like
+// The access token to validate, typically submitted with an HTTP header like

 String accessToken =